frankelau/groovy-web-console/README.md

 it is a tool to  access java class at runtime. it can invoke spring bean, ibatis dao ,hibernate dao dynamically

-this characteristic make it very useful to debug online. when a java project deploy online , it is very difficult to access its inner component. so when a bug occur ,it is difficult to find exact failure point. in my company, in order to  solve this problem ,people always add log code and redeploy the project and monitor the log. this way is so time-consuming and ineffective.
+this characteristic make it a very useful tool to debug online system. it is very difficult to access its inner component in an online system, thereby locating the failure point is not a easy work. in my company, in order to  solve this problem , people always add log code and redeploy the project and monitor the log. this way is so time-consuming and inefficient.

 so i create this java web console to solve the problem. when a bug occur , i invoke all the required beans and check the result one by one